friday963/aws-security-specialty-notes/README.md

     - Lets you create rules to filter web traffic using rules like IP addresses, headers, body, and custom URI's.
     - **Exam type question**
         - You can create rules to block common web exploits like *SQL injection*, and *cross site scripting*.
+        - Can block requests where user-agent field has certain values with a WAF ACL using the string match condition.
     - You can put WAF in front of...
         - CloudFront
         - ALB